Our Work

 Our current and past projects include:

-Umuwi Racial Healing and Resourcing Cohort
+Racial Healing & Resourcing Cohort

 The Racial Healing & Resourcing Cohort supports BIPOC educators through healing-centered professional development.
 This experience centers individual and collective racial healing and resourcing as necessary practices in order to sustain our commitments to practicing healing, justice, and liberation in our classrooms, schools, and learning spaces.